Monica-Coira/music_playlist_explorer/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 The topics discussed in the labs greatly prepared me to complete the assignment.
-For example, the labs prepared me to dynamically render the playlists using Javascript and implement the like and shuffle functions.
-I felt more unprepared to complete the modal feature but was able to learn how to open it through the information found in the project milestones.
+For example, the labs prepared me to dynamically render the playlists using Javascript and helped me implement the like and shuffle functions.
+I felt unprepared to complete the modal feature but was able to learn how to open and format the modal through the information found in the project milestones.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-If I had more time, I would have added more stretch features such as the search functionality, add new playlists form, and edit playlists form.
+If I had more time, I would have added additional stretch features such as the search functionality, add new playlists form, and edit playlists form.
+In the future, I will plan more time dedicated to implementing the stretch features, with buffer time included, so that I can successfully add as many features as possible.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-I did not demo my project this week.
+I did not demo my project this week but will in the upcoming weeks.

 ### Open-source libraries used